Rational maps with smooth degenerate Herman rings: Siegel-to-Herman surgery and rigidity

 \begin{proof} The parameters $a$ and $u$ satisfying the properties in this lemma exist.
 Indeed, for given $\alpha\in\PZ$, $0<r<r_\alpha$ and $\theta\in[0,2\pi)$, by the Siegel-to-Herman surgery in \S\ref{subsec:S-to-H}, Lemma \ref{lem:surgery-S-to-H} guarantees that $A$ has rotation number $\alpha$ and modulus $\frac{1}{\pi}\log\frac{r_\alpha}{r}$.
 Corollary \ref{cor:zero-area} and Lemma \ref{lem:conformal-angle} guarantee that each component of $\partial A$ is a Jordan curve passing through a critical point, and the conformal angle between $1$ and $c$ can be adjusted to be $\theta$ (i.e., set $\theta=\theta_1-\theta_2$).
 It remains to prove the uniqueness of $a$ and $u$.

 Suppose that $Q_{a_1,u_1}$ and $Q_{a_2,u_2}$ satisfy all the properties of this lemma.
 In the following we prove that $Q_{a_1,u_1}:\EC\to\EC$ is conjugate to $Q_{a_2,u_2}:\EC\to\EC$ by a conformal map.
 The strategy is to use the dynamics to lift quasiconformal mappings which are conformal in the periodic Fatou components.
 One can obtain a sequence of quasiconformal mappings which are ``more and more" conformal and the limit is quasiconformal in $\EC$ and conformal in the Fatou set.
 Since the Julia sets have area zero, then the limit is conformal everywhere.
+In fact, such an idea is very standard in the proof of rigidity.